the-events-calendar/event-tickets/readme.txt

 = [4.11.2] TBD =

-* Fix - Load JavaScript assets with Ticket Block when using Classic Editor [ET-587]
-* Fix - Disable ticket block when password protected is enabled on posts and pages [ETP-59]
 * Fix - WooCommerce Mini-Cart widget checkout link to use the custom page for attendee registration if it is setup [ETP-41]
 * Fix - Ensure that attendee images display horizontally in the frontend for Twenty Nineteen and Twenty Twenty themes.
 [ET-590]
 * Fix - Remove inaccurate display of "You don't have tickets for this event" notice at single event page's list of current user's RSVPs and/or Tickets.
 [ETP-50]